apache/kyuubi/docs/connector/spark/iceberg.rst

 The **classpath** of kyuubi spark sql engine with Iceberg supported consists of

-1. kyuubi-spark-sql-engine-|release|.jar, the engine jar deployed with Kyuubi distributions
+1. kyuubi-spark-sql-engine-|release|_2.12.jar, the engine jar deployed with Kyuubi distributions
 2. a copy of spark distribution
 3. iceberg-spark-runtime-<spark.version>_<scala.version>-<iceberg.version>.jar (example: iceberg-spark-runtime-3.2_2.12-0.14.0.jar), which can be found in the `Maven Central`_